AllanBlanchard/tutoriel_wp/README.md

 It can be used for both learning and teaching, I hope you will have some fun with it :) .

-The last version is available on [my website](https://allan-blanchard.fr/publis/frama-c-wp-tutorial-en.pdf) in english.
-I have started the translation to french but it will take some time.
+The last version is available on my website in [English](https://allan-blanchard.fr/publis/frama-c-wp-tutorial-en.pdf) and in [French](https://allan-blanchard.fr/publis/frama-c-wp-tutoriel-fr.pdf).